Difference Between UV and AQ Coatings

 Aqueous Coating vs. UV Coating

-Several factors determine whether a UV coating or aqueous coating will be best for your project.
+Several factors determine whether a UV coating or an aqueous coating will be best for your project.
 Both coatings are popular in graphic design and offer beautiful aesthetics and durable protection.
-Additionally, both can protect objects from moisture, grease, heat and alcohol.
+Additionally, both can protect objects from moisture, grease, heat, and alcohol.
 However, one or the other may be more suitable for your applications.

-The most significant difference between aqueous and UV coatings is that UV coatings can crack when the material bends or fold.
+The most significant difference between aqueous and UV coatings is that UV coatings can crack when the material bends or folds.
 However, you'll want to consider several other factors before making a final decision for your projects, including the following:

 - Budget: Both coating types are typically less expensive than laminate coatings, making them more cost-friendly for those with smaller budgets.
 However, UV coatings tend to be more costly than aqueous coatings.